AC Installation Guide for Chandler, AZ: Everything Homeowners Need to Know

 - Age: Systems over 10-12 years old in Arizona's extreme climate are approaching end of life

-- Rising energy bills: 20-30%+ increase without usage changes indicates declining efficiency
+- Rising energy bills: A noticeable increase without usage changes indicates declining efficiency

-- Frequent repairs: More than $1,500 in repairs over the past 12 months
+- Frequent repairs: Repeated repair calls that keep adding up over the past 12 months

 - Uneven cooling: Hot spots or rooms that won't cool suggest capacity loss